-We give warnings to customers about the sale of alcohol and tobacco.
-We display products in the alcoholic beverages section so they can be recognized as such.
-In addition, we put up posters and sales promotional materials stating we will not sell alcoholic beverages to those whom we cannot confirm to be at least 20
+FamilyMart gives warnings to customers about the sale of alcohol and tobacco, and displays products in the alcoholic beverages section so they can be recognized as such.
+In addition, FamilyMart puts up posters and sales promotional materials stating FamilyMart will not sell alcoholic beverages to those whom cannot be confirmed to be at least 20 years old.